IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ObjectsAndRelationships.md

 This is a group of Products that will be offered to end users when they are signing up, such as Platinum - which is a combination of the Experian and ACN Products.

+### Product Package
+This is a group of Products Bundles, usually as an offer to a Company.
+It is responsible for defining which Product Bundles are available, the enrollment period and available slots if desired.

 ### Billing Option
 A Billing Option belongs to a Product Bundle, and defines the frequency and price of a Subscription.
-It is also responsible for the Tax Categories applied to the Transaction, as well as defining the enrollment period and available slots if desired.
+It is also responsible for the Tax Categories applied to the Transaction.

 When a Contact creates a Subscription for a Product Bundle, they are really creating it for the Billing Option they selected for that particular Product Bundle.
 For example, a Subscription for